johnpeart/johnpeart.github.io/src/posts/blogpost/2017-04-21-eurovision-first-listens.md

   semifinal: 1
   final: true
   commentary: |
-    Whilst the instrumentation is trippy, there's less vocal *punch* in this track than on an overbooked United flight.
+    Whilst the instrumentation is trippy, there’s less vocal *punch* in this track than on an overbooked United flight.
 Dull.

 - country: "Slovenia"
   song: "On My Way"